American football in Australia

 The sport has been played in six Australian states and territories across the country since World War II, but has only had regular league play since 1983.
 There is no uniform gridiron season in Australia.
 The various state and territory bodies play at different times of the year.
 There are currently 73 junior and senior teams playing gridiron in Australia.
 The national team has competed in the IFAF World Cup and other international competitions.

 American football has an increasing media profile in Australia.
 The National Football League is broadcast on both free-to-air television through 7mate and subscription television through the Fox Sports and ESPN channels available on Foxtel and Austar, including the Super Bowl live on the Seven Network.
 Due to interest in converts from Australian rules football and Rugby League, particularly Ben Graham, Saverio Rocca and Jarryd Hayne, the game is also regularly covered by the Herald Sun and other newspapers.

 History

 Some of the earliest matches in Australia involved visiting American servicemen.
 A match in Sydney between crews of the USS Baltimore in May 1906 attracted 14,000 people who watched the Stripes defeat Brown 10 to 1.

+On 1 September 1908, following the Jubilee Australasian Football Carnival, Minnesota played Kentucky on the Melbourne Cricket Ground in front of a crowd of 5,000.
+The game was not well received and was described as a "scramble" and criticised for its unnecessary roughness by the Melbourne press.

 In 1925 a match was held between crews of the USS Trenton and USS Pennsylvania at the Punt Road Oval in Melbourne.
 A similar match was played at the Sydney Showground.
 Both attracted interest and crowds.

 In 1932 rugby league administrator Harry Sunderland proposed assembling an Australian gridiron team to send to America however cyinics in the Australian media saw it as an attempt to promote rugby league in America rather than to promote gridiron in Australia.